THE QUEENSLAND SPANNER CRAB FISHERY

 The Queensland Spanner Crab Fishery is a single target species fishery, harvesting spanner crabs using dillies or flat crab pots, a technique which results in no bycatch (apart from a few starfish or shellfish which are returned to sea unharmed).

 The Queensland Spanner Crab fishery was the first fishery to be certified as sustainable under the Commonwealth Environment Protection and Biodiversity Conservation Act of 1999.
 The EPBC Act is in Australia’s central piece of environmental legislation, providing a legal framework for the protection and management of internationally important flora, fauna, ecological communities and heritage places.

-The fishery operates 11 months of the year, from 20 December to 20 November, with an annual spawning season closure to ensure a healthy birth rate the following year.
-The fishery was the first in the state of Queensland to introduce a quota system to combat overfishing.
+The fishery operates 10 and a half months of the year, from 15th December to the 1st November, with an annual spawning season closure to ensure a healthy birth rate the following year.
+The fishery was the first in the state of Queensland to introduce a quota system to combat over fishing.
 In order to catch spanner crab commercially in Queensland both the boat and skipper must be licensed, and all crab caught must come off a quota which is either owned or leased.

 Everyone involved in The Queensland Spanner Crab Fishery is invested in the continued protection of the marine environment, and the fishery is committed to maintaining the excellence of the product and the health of the waters it comes from.